Strengthening CIOs through Connection and Conversation

 Long View Systems

-"It can often feel like you are the only person navigating the constantly evolving technology landscape.
+“It can often feel like you are the only person navigating the constantly evolving technology landscape.
 Having a peer group locally, that you have physically met and interacted with, allows you to get some unbiased and more unfiltered advice.
 The topics presented are broadly relevant and hearing how different organizations deal with an issue can create new ways of thinking about things for your own organization.
-I’ve got a lot out of being part of the Calgary CIO group."
+I’ve got a lot out of being part of the Calgary CIO group. "

-Profile Image
+Profile Image of Penny Rae

 Penny Rae